Sober Living Resources for North Carolina

-Los Angeles is highly regarded as one of the most important cities in the country for substance addiction recovery.
-Los Angeles has beautiful terrain, from mountains to beaches, and is known for its sunny and hospitable climate.
+Southern California is highly regarded as one of the most important areas in the country for substance addiction recovery.
+It has beautiful terrain, from mountains to beaches, and is known for its sunny and hospitable climate.
 There are plenty of outdoor activities for people in recovery to reconnect with nature.
-Moreover, Los Angeles’ recovery community continues to thrive.
+Moreover, California’s recovery community continues to thrive.
 At 12-step meetings throughout the city, members of Alcoholics Anonymous and Narcotics Anonymous forge connections and support one another.
-Los Angeles is also recognized as the birthplace of a particular type of sober living house: structured sober livings.
+It is also recognized as the birthplace of a particular type of sober living house: structured sober livings.
 Structured sober livings stand out by offering a higher degree of support, structure, and recovery resources.

 Recover From Addiction at Design for Recovery

 Design for Recovery is a structured sober living home in Southern California.
 It is a sober living home for men that provides a safe, supportive, and trigger-free environment.
 No matter what a person’s substance of choice was or how severe their addiction was, they can turn their life around at Design for Recovery.
 Residents work daily to develop the toolset, values, behaviors, and peer support that they need to maintain long-term sobriety.
 In the process, they work to build new lives for themselves beyond their wildest dreams.